mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## "Unknown command gl_\*" errors in console

 mastercomfig sets some OpenGL-related cvars, which are only available on Linux and macOS.
 Thus, these errors appear a few times when using mastercomfig on Windows.
 These errors are harmless and can be ignored safely.
+However, you can disable running the commands by putting `opengl=skip` into your `modules.cfg`.

 ## I want another interp value